Responding to Stop Work Orders

 Of interest

-Our partners at McDermott Will & Emery wrote a piece about the courts’ response to the Administration’s actions, which includes a checklist to help Federal financial assistance recipients digest and respond to any stop work order that may be issued under the Administration’s recent initiatives.
+Our partners at McDermott Will & Emery, one of healthcare’s most trusted and respected law firms and their health policy and lobbying consulting firm, wrote a piece about the courts’ response to the Administration’s actions, which includes a checklist to help Federal financial assistance recipients digest and respond to any stop work order that may be issued under the Administration’s recent initiatives.
 If your organization receives an order directing you to stop or suspend work, the checklist will walk you through:

 Why you should care